Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 - src/data/iconicQuotes.json updated with curated quotes and meets all requirements for 1.4.
 - Tailwind CSS fully set up and configured.
 - Base UI structure implemented and styled.
-- QuoteCard component is now styled as per the theme (padding, yellow background, rounded corners, shadow).
-Ready for next steps.
+- QuoteCard component is now styled as per the theme.
+- Flip animation is implemented.

-### Known Issues
+### Known Issues/Notes
 - None yet.
+- Important: All styling should be kept inline.
+Changing to Tailwind classes caused issues previously, so it's crucial to maintain the current styling approach.